ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-04-03-tracking-bad-habits.md

 There's something magical about acknowledging your flaw, putting it on your daily radar.

 **You don't even have to try to do the bad habit less.
-Just right it down.
+Just write it down.
 And keep at it.**

 Tracking bad habits has worked wonders for me.
 The important thing is to be diligent (and of course, you have to want to change the habit in the first place).